-One of our favourite aspects of the hotel is the swimming pool, situated under the barrel ceiling of the old bank vault.
-The original vault door (think one foot thick plate steel like a James Bond movie) is still in place though you now access the pool via a different route.
+One of our favorite aspects of the hotel is the swimming pool, situated under the barrel ceiling of the old bank vault.
+The original vault door (think one-foot thick plate steel like a James Bond movie) is still in place though you now access the pool via a different route.
 The pool itself is lined with golden tiles in the shape of gold bricks and with calming piped music under the water, the pool is both warm enough for relaxing and large enough for exercise.
-A plethora of relaxation areas are also available, from dark cosy corners for two to single loungers that are so comfortable, I wish airlines would use them in first class.
+A plethora of relaxation areas are also available, from dark cozy corners for two to single loungers that are so comfortable, I wish airlines would use them in first class.
 Segregated saunas and steam rooms are available in the changing rooms – not so good for couples but a welcome relief to many, who may find the germanic sauna nudity cult a little too foreign!
 It’s a small complaint, but the spa really is missing a jacuzzi or two and it was unusual that there was no fruit in the relaxation area or seemingly any option to order drinks.

 Despite the minor service problems, it was a fantastic and luxurious stay and we will definitely return to this hotel.
-If you fancy a relaxing weekend away with a few shows or museum visits, Vienna is the perfect choice.
+If you fancy a relaxing weekend away with a few shows or museum visits, Vienna is a perfect choice.
 The Park Hyatt provides a great base to explore and, perhaps more importantly, the perfect hideaway to return to.

-Disclosure: Posts may be sponsored by the proprietor or brand being appraised.
+Note: Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.